ctuning/ck-crowd-scenarios/README.md

 ```
 and then removing files from '$USER/CK_TOOLS' directory.

 Now you are ready to update new scenarios.
-You can do it simply as following:
+You can do it as follows:
 ```
 $ ck generate experiment.bench.dnn.mobile
 ```